epmarie/flask_example_app/webapp_flask.md

 from app import app

 @app.route("/")
-@app.route("/index")
+@app.route("/home")
 def hello():
-    return("Hello World!")
+    return("Hello World!
+Welcome home.")
 ```
 Okay, the basics of our package are set!
 Now, back to our actual _application_.
 Set your working directory back to `my_app` and create another python file:
 ```
 $ cd ..
-$ touch my_app.py
+$ touch flask_app.py
 ```
-Open that new file, add `from app import app`, and ta-da: your app is ready to go!
-Jump back over to your terminal and run `export FLASK_APP=my_app.py` to tell Flask how to import your application.
+Open that new file, add the line `from app import app`, and ta-da: your app is ready to go!
+Since we'll be running it locally, we'll want to run our application in __debug (development)__ mode.
+Tell Flask to run your application in a development environment by running `FLASK_ENV=development`.
+Now, jump back over to your terminal and run `export FLASK_APP=my_app.py` to tell Flask how to import your application.
 Then, run `flask run` - you should see something like this:
 ```
+[* Serving Flask app "app" (lazy loading)
- * Serving Flask app "app" (lazy loading)
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)]( * Serving Flask app "flask_app.py" (lazy loading)
+ * Environment: development
+ * Debug mode: on
+ * Restarting with stat
+ * Debugger is active!
+ * Debugger PIN: 267-280-087
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+)
 ```
 In your web browser, navigate to <http://localhost:5000/>.
-You should see a white page with "Hello World!" in black text in the top right corner.
+You should see a white page with "Hello World!
+Welcome home." in black text in the top right corner.
 #### Check Point
 Before continuing, make sure that your directory has the following structure:
 ```